MaksymDel/skip_phrase_naive/README.md

 You can start with a text file that contains one sentence per line.
 1. Truecase and tokenize you dataset using external scripts (e.g. moses-scripts)
 2. Build skip-gram dataset from the Step 1 result.
 Use windows size of 2:
+`python scripts/build_dataset.py gram ../../data/europarl/cleaned-tc-tok-train.en ../../data/europarl/skipgram.train.en 10`
+or
-`python scripts/build_dataset.py gram tests/fixtures/lines.en tests/fixtures/skipgram.en 2`
+`python scripts/build_dataset.py gram tests/fixtures/lines.en tests/fixtures/skipgram.en 10`
 3. Train a skip-gram model:
 `pass`